vimeo/vimeo-networking-java/README.md

 Intent browserIntent = new Intent(Intent.ACTION_VIEW, Uri.parse(uri));
 startActivity(browserIntent);
 ```
-3) The web browswer will open and the user will be presented with a webpage asking them to grant access based on the `scope` that you specified in your `ClientBuilder` above.
+3) The web browser will open and the user will be presented with a webpage asking them to grant access based on the `scope` that you specified in your `ClientBuilder` above.

 4) Add an intent filter to listen for the deeplink and then call `VimeoClient#authenticateWithCodeGrant(...)` passing in the `Uri` retrieved from `Uri uri = getIntent().getData();`